ncerutti/xBRL-Forge/docs/JSON_INPUT.md

                             "content": []
                         }
                     ],

                     // please refer to the tags section of the "TITLE" type
                     // only tags on the whole structure are allowed in this place (omitting the start_index and end_index keys)
+                    "tags": []
+                },

+                // the BASE_XBRL content is there for two cases, bot ONLY for xbrl instances (no inline)
+                // 1) to tag numbers
+                // 2) to tag strings without HTML elements (unescaped) {
+                    // the identifier
+                    "type": "BASE_XBRL",

+                    // the text content
+                    "content": "<content placed herer>",

+                    // please refer to the tags section of the "TITLE" type
+                    // only tags on the whole structure are allowed in this place (omitting the start_index and end_index keys)